Siop Gymunedol / HAVARDS / Community Shop

 Your return

-Havards is already a profitable business.
+Havards is a profitable business.
 In return for your financial support, you will receive a return on your investment, when profits allow.
 More than that though, we are confident that when you visit you will be rewarded by an open, friendly, warm and welcoming shop that lies at the heart of its community and reflects all those who live in Tydrath and the surrounding area.

 Inside Havards - an Aladdin's Cave!